This Southern Collard Greens Recipe is the essence of soul food.

 A good Southern Collard Greens recipe makes a Thanksgiving meal in our house!

 My family is a collard greens eating family.
-We don’t eat Green Bean Casserole and we don’t eat roasted carrots.
+For major holiday dinners, we don’t eat Green Bean Casserole and we don’t eat Roasted Carrots.
 We eat Southern Style Collard Greens and, maybe, cooked green beans.
-For the longest time, when we ate greens for Thanksgiving, they were Glory Greens in a can.
+For the longest time, when we ate Southern Collard Greens for Thanksgiving, they were Glory Greens in a can.
 Do not get me wrong, there is absolutely nothing wrong with canned Glory Greens.
 They are delicious and very well seasoned.
 However, we make everything pretty much from scratch for the holidays.
 So, instead of using Glory canned greens, we use fresh greens and cook them ourselves.

 Here are more Thanksgiving Recipe Side dishes!